Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: The code

-The resulting dark matter halo catalogue is obtained by collecting $\widehat{N}_{ij}^{\rm grid}$ times samples drawn randomly inside the mass-redshift bin, with center $m_i$ and $z_j$.
+The resulting dark matter halo catalog is obtained by collecting $\widehat{N}_{ij}^{\rm grid}$ times samples drawn randomly inside the mass-redshift bin, with centers $m_i$ and $z_j$.

-In the upper panel of \figreff{fig:bias_mass_redshift}, we show the ratio between (i) the mean of 200 simulated dark matter halo counts with \capish in large mass-redshift bins (for display purposes, to compare with binned prediction) and (ii) the associated theoretical prediction $N_{ij}^{\rm true}$, computed as the two-dimensional integral of the halo density in \eqreff{eq:dn_dm_dz} within the same large mass-redshift bins.
-The ratio is close to 1 for most mass scales, except at high-mass, where the measured halo abundance is smaller than the cosmological prediction, because of the finite volume of the simulated catalogue.
+In the upper panel of Fig. \ref{fig:bias_mass_redshift}, we show the ratio between (i) the mean of 200 simulated dark matter halo counts with \capish in large mass-redshift bins (for display purposes, to compare with binned prediction) and (ii) the associated theoretical prediction $N_{ij}^{\rm true}$, computed as the two-dimensional integral of the halo density in \eqreff{eq:dn_dm_dz} within the same large mass-redshift bins.
+The ratio is close to one for most mass scales, except at high mass, where the measured halo abundance is smaller than the cosmological prediction because of the finite volume of the simulated catalog.
 Additionally, we compute the dispersion of halo number counts in the same mass-redshift bins, which we compare to the theoretical variance given by\footnote{We use the \citet{Tinker_2010} halo bias for the SSC part.} \citep{2014_Takada,Lacasa19}

 as the sum of a Poisson term and an SSC term, where $\langle b_{ij}\rangle$ is the mean halo bias in the mass-redshift bin and $S_{kl}$ is given by\footnote{We use the \texttt{Sij\_fullsky} function of \texttt{PySSC}, then rescaled to the sky fraction $\Omega_S/4\pi$.} \citep{Lacasa2018sscapprox}